mikenguyen13/data_analysis/_book/26-matching-methods.md

 -   $\pi_c = \pi_t \nrightarrow X_c = X_t$ (equal propensity scores do not necessarily lead to exact match)

+Notes:

-Do not include/control for irrelevant covariates because it leads your PSM to be more random, hence more imbalance
+-   Do not include/control for irrelevant covariates because it leads your PSM to be more random, hence more imbalance

+-   Do not include for [@bhattacharya2007instrumental] instrumental variable in the predictor set of a propensity score matching estimator.
+More generally, using variables that do not control for potential confounders, even if they are predictive of the treatment, can result in biased estimates

 What you left with after pruning is more important than what you start with then throw out.